 Looking for professional oriental rug cleaning in Sydney?
 Then look no further!
-Sydney Rug Cleaning Carpets specialise in Oriental and Persian Rugs cleaning in sydney.
+Sydney Rug Cleaning Carpets specialise in Oriental and Persian Rugs cleaning in Sydney.
 Using environmentally friendly cleaning products we make your much loved rug look new again.

 Iran, formerly known as Persia is the largest producer of Persian rugs.
 All rugs that come from Iran are called Persian rugs.
 Persian rug means ‘to spread’ in Iranian.
 Rug making is an old art which dates back to ancient Persia.
 Which is why it requires very specific rug cleaning.

 Iran exports 30% of the world’s demand for handmade oriental rugs, these rugs show a high standard of workmanship and overall quality.
 In recent years, other countries have presented considerable competition to the Iranian rug manufacturers.
 They try to copy Persian rug making skills and also offer less expensive machine-made rugs.

-Pazyryk carpet is the oldest known surviving carpet in the world… it dates from the 5th century BC.
+Pazyryk carpet is the oldest known surviving carpet in the world.
+It dates from the 5th century BC.
 The most expensive run of carpet in the world is a 17th century Persian vase-style carpet which was sold in June 2013 for 33.8 million dollars.
 Wool is the most common fibre used in

 The difference between Oriental and Persian rugs?
 Rugs made in Asian Countries like China, India, Iran, Pakistan and Tibet are called ‘Oriental rugs’.
 Rugs made in Iran (Persia) are called ‘Persian rugs’.